All Episodes

 We wouldn't let them in.

-Anyone here, I think, would know what that is, but that was a horrible thing that she did.
+Anybody here, I think, would know what that is, but that was a horrible thing that she did.

 And she canceled Remain in Mexico.

-Here we have something remain in Mexico.
+Here we have something, Remain in Mexico.

 You have to explain it.